 Global and intercultural dimension in curriculum development

-Like schools for children and young people, primary schools and general secondary schools for adults, and stage II sectoral vocational schools and post-secondary schools (which are not classified in the legislation as schools for adults but take adult learners) develop curricula based on the core curricula established by the Minister of Education and Science (until January 2021, the Minister of National Education).
-The core curricula specify curricular contents, knowledge and skills which should be covered by school curricula.
+Like schools for children and young people, primary schools and general secondary schools for adults, and stage II sectoral vocational schools and post-secondary schools (which are not classified in the legislation as schools for adults but take adult learners) develop curricula based on the core curricula established by the minister in charge of pre-school and school educationł.
+The core curricula specify curricular content, knowledge and skills which should be covered by school curricula.

 The core curricula for primary and general secondary schools for adults are the same as for schools for children and young people.
 Like in the case of schools for young people, the core curriculum for general secondary schools for adults established earlier will remain in place in the school years 2022/2023 – 2025/2026 for learners who were enrolled in Semester I of Grade I before 1 September 2022.
 A slightly different core curriculum for several subjects covering international contents has been in place since the school year 2022/2023 in Semester I of Grade I of secondary schools for adults which started on 1 September 2022 or 1 February 2023, and in higher grades and semesters in the subsequent years.
 For European, global and intercultural contents included in the core curricula, see Chapter 13.4.

 The core curriculum for general education in stage II sectoral vocational schools (for students who have finished a corresponding stage I sectoral vocational school; see curricula for school education) is laid down in the Regulation of the Minister of National Education of 30 January 2018 on the core curricula for general education in general secondary schools, technical secondary schools and stage II sectoral vocational schools (as subsequently amended) (Rozporządzenie Ministra Edukacji Narodowej z dnia 30 stycznia 2018 r. w sprawie podstawy programowej kształcenia ogólnego dla liceum ogólnokształcącego, technikum oraz branżowej szkoły II stopnia (z późn. zm.).
-The core curriculum includes a modern foreign language and contents for the subject Polish language cover several world classics books.
+The core curriculum includes a modern foreign language, and the language of a national or ethnic minority for interested pupils.
+The content for the subject Polish language covers several world classics books.

-The core curriculum for general education in post-secondary schools does not include any European, global or intercultural contents (it covers only Physical Education for all learner cohorts, and the subject Basics of Entrepreneurship for learners who did not take it at an earlier education stage and were enrolled in a post-secondary school before 1 September 2023).
+The core curriculum for general education in post-secondary schools does not include any elements with a European, global or intercultural dimension (it covers only Physical Education for all learner cohorts, and the subject Basics of Entrepreneurship for learners who did not take it at an earlier education stage and were enrolled in a post-secondary school before 1 September 2023).

 Adult education in non-school settings is provided by various organisations as part of labour-market training or economic activities (see Chapter 8, Adult Education and Training).
 Detailed information on the international dimension in adult education in non-school settings is not available.
 Many adult education providers offer courses on European integration.
 Various foreign language courses are very popular among adult learners.
 An increasing number of institutions offer courses of Polish as a foreign language.